Home » MUD Games: The Complete Guide to Text RPGs

 Players who want depth, longevity, and a large player base to interact with from day one.
 Read the full Achaea overview

-Aetolia — where alignment decides everything
+Aetolia: where alignment decides everything

 Best for

-Best for: players drawn to moral complexity, faction identity, and a darker setting.
+Players drawn to moral complexity, faction identity, and a darker setting.
 Read the full Aetolia overview

-Lusternia — the most roleplay-focused of the five
+Lusternia: the most roleplay-focused of the five

 Best for

-Best for: players who prioritize roleplay, crafting culture, and a tightly-knit community.
+Players who prioritize roleplay, crafting culture, and a tightly-knit community.
 Read the full Lusternia overview

-Starmourn — the only sci-fi game in the catalogue
+Starmourn: the only sci-fi game in the catalogue

 Best for